-For many people a morning caffeine hit is an essential part of their daily routines.
-However, the most recent coffee related news doesn’t get handed to you by your local barista.
+For many people, a morning caffeine hit is an essential part of their daily routines.
+However, the most recent coffee-related news doesn’t get handed to you by your local barista.
 The latest development in coffee products is a green coffee extract and if we listen to Dr Oz (which we all do!); is being touted as a waste loss supplement that really works.

-With an average weight loss of around 8kgs in 22 weeks achieved in clinical trials, Green Coffee Bean Extract contains a chemical known as Chlorogenic Acid, or CGA.
+With an average weight loss of around 8kgs in 22 weeks achieved in clinical trials, Green Coffee Bean Extract contains a chemical known as Chlorogenic Acid or CGA.
 This chemical has been touted as the ingredient that can speed up fat burning capabilities as well as reducing hypertension and limiting glucose absorption.
-With an average weight loss of 10.5% of a subject’s body weight, these astonishing results impressed not only me, but one of my personal medical mentors Dr Oz.
+With an average weight loss of 10.5% of a subject’s body weight, these astonishing results impressed not only me but one of my personal medical mentors Dr Oz.

 Spurred on by the glowing endorsements of Dr Oz as a “weight loss pill that really works” I decided to investigate the findings in more detail when I came across a video blog by the Hodge Twins.

-In this profanity laced, drawn out diatribe, I managed to extract the key message which was that
+In this profanity-laced, drawn-out diatribe, I managed to extract the key message which was that

-Dr Oz means well but is wrong, there is no pill to help you lose weight and that diet and exercise is the only way to drop pounds.
+“Dr Oz means well but is wrong, there is no pill to help you lose weight and that diet and exercise is the only way to drop pounds.”

 These pills and powders are certainly not the sole answer to losing weight nor an alternative to a healthy life.
-But they can absolutely be used in combination with a good diet and exercise to accelerate weight loss and get you fitting back into your “skinny jeans.”
+But they can absolutely be used in combination with a good diet and exercise to accelerate weight loss and get you fit back into your “skinny jeans.”